Abraham-Solis/suNodeKu/README.md

   - [Questions](#questions)

   ## Description
   SuNodeKu is an interactive puzzle challenge.
 Presented with a polished and responsive UI, SuNodeKu offers a competitive sudoku challenge to all who are willing to give it their best shot.
 There are multiple challenge levels starting from Easy and going up to Expert difficulty.
-The user is then able to select a difficulty level to generate a solvable sudoku grid in which  number of completed games, and total amount of games are recorded in your presonal profile and also on the overall server against other users.
+The user is then able to select a difficulty level to generate a solvable sudoku grid in which  number of completed games, and total amount of games are recorded in your personal profile and also on the overall server against other users.
+If users are stuck on an "impossible" puzzle, the user can access the forum via the game page to post their current game state to ask a question for other users to see.
+Users can post comments to help solve puzzles posted by other users.

   ## Installation
   *Steps required to install project and how to get the development environment running:*
-  NPM I, Handle Bars, Axios, Express
+  `npm i` in terminal

+  These are the dependencies to run the application: handlebars, Express, Sequelize, Sudoku-Gen, Passport

   ## Usage
   *Instructions and examples for use:*